 Crimson Fable was born from the remnants of the second incarnation of Fair Exchange.
 After the departure of lead guitarist Dave Perrigan, it was bassist Marc Miller who introduced us to guitar virtuoso Art Bromage.
 It was Art’s flawless audition that sealed the position for him.
 We immediately asked him to join the group.

 We had been in the studio for months writing and recording what was to be our debut album, and our greatest musical achievement to date.
-We had completed only three out of the six songs we had planned.
-Those included were “Higher and Higher”, “Find Your Way”, and a revised version of the Fair Exchange song “Changes”.
+We had completed only three of the six songs we had planned.
+Those included “Higher and Higher”, “Find Your Way”, and a revised version of the Fair Exchange song “Changes”.
 However, following a long, arduous stint together, we would abruptly part ways.

 The remaining unfinished songs would not see the light of day for several years.
 I finally decided to dust them off and commit to completing the unfinished album.
 These tracks would include the songs “Welcome to Glittertown” and the epic guitar piece “El Lione”.

-Original members listed L to R:
+Crimson Fable listed L to R: